preetammht/spidertask0.1/README.md

 ## spidertask0.1
 # **Brief Introduction**
-**Hi there!** I'm *Preetam Mohapatra* .I live in chennai.
+**Hi there!** I'm *Preetam Mohapatra* .I live in chennai but i am from Odisha.
 I am studying in NIT Trichy and currently learning new stuff for spider induction process.
 You can visit link [here](https://spider.nitt.edu/inductions/) .My hobbies are-
 * surfing the net :smile:
 * swimming
 * dancing